 Adelaide is located along the banks of the Torrens River, where active boomers will enjoy walking, cycling and taking in the beautiful, leafy scenery.

-Another option is to visit Cobbler creek recreation reserve in North Adelaide has 17 kilometers of shared walkways.
-Stroll through 256 hectares of native grassland, past gum-lined creeks and enjoy a spot of bird watching along the way.
+Another option is to visit Cobbler creek recreation reserve in North Adelaide to enjoy 10+ miles of shared walkways.
+Stroll over 630 acres of native grassland, past gum-lined creeks and enjoy a spot of bird watching along the way.

 Museums and Art Galleries